Answers to your questions about the Mcity Driverless Shuttle.

 The shuttle’s sensors continuously scan the vehicle’s surroundings, and the vehicle stops when an obstacle is detected in its path.
-As an added measure, a conductor is on board during these tests, and can manually stop the shuttle if needed for safety.
+As an added measure, a conductor was on board and could manually stop the shuttle if needed for safety.

-14. Does the shuttle drive along other vehicles on the road?
+14. Did the shuttle drive along other vehicles on the road?

-Yes, the shuttle shares the road with other vehicles.
+Yes, the shuttle shared the road with other vehicles.

 15. Is the NAYVA being used anywhere else in the world?

-16. How does the Mcity Driverless Shuttle work with U-M’s bus service?
+16. How did the Mcity Driverless Shuttle work with U-M’s bus service?

 The shuttles were operated by U-M Transportation, Logistics and Parking, but were not a primary transportation service of the university.
 The shuttles at U-M were primarily a research deployment managed by Mcity.

 17. What is Mcity?

 Mcity is a U-M led public-private partnership dedicated to accelerating the development and deployment of connected and automated vehicles to improve traffic safety, conserve energy, and provide transportation options to those who may not have access today.
 In addition to supporting deployments of automated vehicles like the shuttle, Mcity also funds academic research and operates the Mcity Test Facility for connected and automated vehicles on U-M’s North Campus.

-18. Is the shuttle be accessible to persons with disabilities?
+18. Was the shuttle accessible to persons with disabilities?

 Accessibility and the need for inclusiveness is of the utmost importance to the U-M community.
 The university has developed policies and procedures and created services to assist our community’s persons with disabilities.
 Among other services, U-M offers robust Paratransit services for students, faculty and staff of the university.
 The Mcity Driverless Shuttle was an initial stage research project, the vehicles did not have accessibility features.
 However, Mcity is working with accessibility experts and anticipates including accessibility features similar to the university’s ADA-compliant buses as part of a future stage of Mcity’s driverless shuttle research.
 Additionally, Mcity has formed a research workgroup to evaluate the accessibility of autonomous transportation services to individuals who have disabilities.